makrai/notes/arora15-random-walk-embedding.md

 # Abstract

-* Semantic word embeddings ... are created by diverse methods such as
+* Semantic word embeddings are created by diverse methods such as
   * Latent Semantic Analysis (LSA),
   * generative text models such as topic models,
+  * matrix factorization,
-  * matrix factorization, neural nets, and
+  * neural nets, and
   * energy-based models
 * Many methods use nonlinear operations on co-occurrence statistics
   * such as Pairwise Mutual Information
 * Often a generative model can help provide theoretical insight
   * there appears to be no such model to “explain” the above nonlinear models
-  * [e.g.] no generative model for [the] usual (dimension-restricted) PMI model
+  * e.g. no generative model for the usual (dimension-restricted) PMI model
 * This paper gives a new generative model,
   * a dynamic version of the loglinear topic model of Mnih and Hinton (2007)
   * use the prior to compute closed form expressions for word statistics